Emma Walkington: August Photographer of the Month

 We at Bokeh Focus appreciate the raw, spontaneous of Walkington’s approach to her photography.
 Capturing her environment at a moments notice, Walkington practices making the most out of every photogenic opportunity.
-Thank for sharing your work and words with the greater Bokeh Focus community Emma Walkington.
+Emma, thanks for sharing your work and words with the greater Bokeh Focus community.
 We hope you continue to capture images.

 Leave a comment